nwjs/node/doc/api/esm.md

 ## Packages

 ### Package Entry Points

+There are two fields that can define entry points for a package: `"main"` and `"exports"`.
+The `"main"` field is supported in all versions of Node.js, but its capabilities are limited: it only defines the main entry point of the package.
+The `"exports"` field, part of [Package Exports][], provides an alternative to `"main"` where the package main entry point can be defined while also encapsulating the package, preventing any other entry points besides those defined in `"exports"`.
+If package entry points are defined in both `"main"` and `"exports"`, the latter takes precedence in versions of Node.js that support `"exports"`.
+[Conditional Exports][] can also be used within `"exports"` to define different package entry points per environment.

+#### <code>package.json</code> <code>"main"</code>

 The `package.json` `"main"` field defines the entry point for a package, whether the package is included into CommonJS via `require` or into an ES